-Prince Charles made his first official visit to the borough of Sutton to praise a school which has transformed its fortunes through good food.
-The current heir to the throne chatted to youngsters and was given a tour around Carshalton Boys Sports College.
+Prince Charles, now of course, King Charles, made his first official visit to the borough of Sutton to praise a school which has transformed its fortunes through good food.
+Charles chatted to youngsters and was given a tour around Carshalton Boys Sports College.

-Duke and Duchess of Cambridge Support The Royal Marsden
+Prince and Princess of Wales Support The Royal Marsden

 Visited 29 September, 2011

-Prince William has been the President of The Royal Marsden in Sutton since May 2007, a position previously held by his mother, Diana, Princess of Wales.
-He visited with his wife Catherine, Duchess of Cambridge to open the new Oak Centre for Children and Young People.
+Prince William has been the President of The Royal Marsden in Sutton since May 2007, a position previously held by his mother, Diana, the late Princess of Wales.
+He visited with his wife Catherine, to open the new Oak Centre for Children and Young People.

 This feature is for entertainment purposes, but we’ve tried to be as accurate as possible.
 As usual, have we missed anything?
 Let us know belowClaim this banner space for your business